 |Past Month Alcohol Use||33.71%|

 |Illicit Drug Dependence 1||1.99%|

 |Alcohol or Illicit Dependence or Abuse 1||8.39%|

 |Needing But Not Receiving Treatment for Illicit Drug Use 1, 3||2.46%|

 |Needing But Not Receiving Treatment for Alcohol Use 3||6.44%|

 Why Seek Treatment in Arizona

-There are many benefits to seeking treatment for a drug addiction in Arizona.
+There are many benefits to seeking treatment for drug addiction in Arizona.
 Utah borders our state, making it easy to drive or take a short flight to our facility.
 The River Source will arrange all transportation to our campus, including same-day accommodations.
-For family living in Utah, they can visit our facility at any time and participate in family counseling sessions that are held in person or over the phone.
-The similar weather and desert conditions will also offer a sense of peace and familiarity during treatment.
+For a family living in Utah, they can visit our facility at any time and participate in family counseling sessions that are held in person or over the phone.
+Similar weather and desert conditions will also offer a sense of peace and familiarity during treatment.